masonyoungblood/CattleBrandABM/README.md

 sampled within two radii: one in which components and angles are more likely to be used (henceforth copying), and one in which components and angles are less likely to be used (henceforth distinctiveness).
-All of the components and angles present in each radii are compiled into frequency tables that are used for weighted random sampling.
+All of the components present in each radii are compiled into frequency tables that are used for weighted random sampling.
+Once components have been sampled, all of the rotations of each component that appear in each radii are compiled as well.
 The probability that a rancher uses a particular component (or angle) is based on the frequency of it within the copying radius, raised to an exponent *C*, and the inverse frequency of it within the distinctiveness radius, raised to an exponent *D*.

 <!-- $$P(x) = F_x^C \times \left(\frac{1}{F_x}\right)^D$$ -->
 <center>